 Summary and Resources

 So, which of these coolest things to do on Cape Breton Island will you add to your Nova Scotia road trip?
 Were you surprised by any of these ideas?

 I hope you found a few new gems to make your experience on Cape Breton Island truly incredible.

-In case you missed them, here are the other two posts in this best-of things to do in Nova Scotia:
+Here are the other posts in this series of best things to do in Nova Scotia:

 Here are my favorite resources for planning a trip to Cape Breton Island: